Reviewing Minim (MINM) and The Competition

-Minim (NASDAQ: MINM) is one of 40 publicly-traded companies in the “Telephone & telegraph apparatus” industry, but how does it compare to its rivals?
-We will compare Minim to related companies based on the strength of its valuation, earnings, dividends, profitability, institutional ownership, risk and analyst recommendations.
+Minim (NASDAQ: MINM) is one of 40 publicly-traded companies in the “Telephone & telegraph apparatus” industry, but how does it contrast to its rivals?
+We will compare Minim to related companies based on the strength of its earnings, profitability, dividends, analyst recommendations, institutional ownership, risk and valuation.

 Volatility & Risk

-Minim has a beta of 0.19, suggesting that its share price is 81% less volatile than the S&P 500.
-Comparatively, Minim’s rivals have a beta of 3.66, suggesting that their average share price is 266% more volatile than the S&P 500.
+Minim has a beta of 0.19, indicating that its stock price is 81% less volatile than the S&P 500.
+Comparatively, Minim’s rivals have a beta of 3.66, indicating that their average stock price is 266% more volatile than the S&P 500.

+52.8% of shares of all “Telephone & telegraph apparatus” companies are held by institutional investors.
+61.9% of Minim shares are held by company insiders.
+Comparatively, 12.5% of shares of all “Telephone & telegraph apparatus” companies are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.

 Analyst Recommendations

-This is a summary of current ratings for Minim and its rivals, as provided by MarketBeat.
+This is a summary of current ratings and recommmendations for Minim and its rivals, as provided by MarketBeat.

 |Sell Ratings